Bill Buford: As an editor

 Buford relaunched the then-defunct literary magazine Granta in 1979.
-Under his leadership that journal became highly influential and "rose to conquer the literary world."
+Under his leadership,that journal became highly influential and "rose to conquer the literary world."
 He edited it until 1995, when he left to become the fiction editor of The New Yorker.
-In 2002, The New Yorker announced that he would leave the latter position at the beginning of 2003, to be replaced by Deborah Treisman, his deputy whom he had recruited to the magazine.
+In 2002, The New Yorker announced that Buford would leave the latter position at the beginning of 2003, to be replaced by Deborah Treisman, his deputy, whom he had recruited to the magazine.
 He remains on its staff.

+Personal life

+Buford is married to Jessica Green.
+They have twin sons.